Towards Adversarial-Resilient Deep Neural Networks for False Data Injection Attack Detection in Power Grids

 \subsubsection{\textbf{Adversarial Detection}}

-Adversarial detection aims to recognize adversarial examples at the DNN inference stage \cite{ma2019nic, metzen2017detecting, xu2017feature}.
-In particular, a auxiliary binary classification DNN $F_{adv}$ is trained with normal records and corresponding adversarial examples \cite{metzen2017detecting} to detect if an input is an adversarial example.
+Adversarial detection recognizes adversarial examples at the DNN inference stage \cite{ma2019nic}\cite{metzen2017detecting}\cite{xu2017feature}.
+In particular, an auxiliary binary classification DNN $F_{adv}$ is trained with normal records and corresponding adversarial examples \cite{metzen2017detecting} to detect if an input is an adversarial example.
 The adversarial detection DNN $F_{adv}$ will be employed first to recognize the input records, and only the normal records will be fed into the original functional DNN.
-The structure of employing adversarial detection in FDIA can be illustrated by Fig. \ref{fig:advdet}.

-\textit{\textbf{Limitation Analysis:}} A common assumption of adversarial detection is that the adversarial examples follow a different distribution from normal inputs.
+\textit{\textbf{Limitation Analysis:}} Adversarial detection assumes that the adversarial examples follow a different distribution from normal inputs.
 The assumption is reasonable in the computer vision domain (the natural images will not contain the well-crafted perturbations) but not applicable for FDIA detection.
 As introduced in Section \ref{sec:attack}, the manifold of the injected false data $\textbf{a}$ can be represented by the constraint $\textbf{B}\textbf{a} = \textbf{0}$ empirically.
 To bypass the built-in residual-based detection of state estimation, the total injected false data $\textbf{$\hat{\textbf{a}}$}$ is also required to meet the constraint $\textbf{B}\textbf{$\hat{\textbf{a}}$} = \textbf{0}$.
 Since the number of the possible attack scenarios (different meters can be compromised) can be large, intuitively, the crafted adversarial measurement vector $\textbf{z}_{adv}$ shares a similar manifold with the false measurement vector $\textbf{z}_{a}$ in the FDIA detection.
-In fact, $\textbf{z}_{adv}$ can be considered as special $\textbf{z}_{a}$.
+In fact, $\textbf{z}_{adv}$ can be considered as special $\textbf{z}_{a}$, as analyzed in Section 4.1.
 Therefore, adversarial detection will not work effectively in FDIA detection tasks.
 This analysis can also be adapted to input reconstruction methods \cite{gu2014towards}\cite{meng2017magnet}.
-Adversarial detection is also vulnerable to dynamic and iterative attacks \cite{metzen2017detecting}\cite{gu2014towards}\cite{meng2017magnet}.